Digital infrastructure · Built once, owned forever

 EN and ES, in parallel — not in sequence.

-Module detail showing EN/ES toggle and 100/100 WCAG score
+Module detail showing EN/ES toggle with conformance indicator

 03 — SCHEDULED

-Workflow status pane showing 8 jobs across 5 workflows
+Workflow status pane showing jobs across five workflows

 04 — COMPLIANCE

-Instructor overview with KPIs, recent modules, and live audit panel
+Instructor overview with KPIs, recent modules, and a live audit panel

 The moat